ComputationalBiophysicsCollaborative/AsyncRE/README.md

     EXEC_DIRECTORY="/path/to/your/academic-impact"

-Then in the virtual python environment, run
+To run the example, enter the Python virtual environment and execute BEDAM Tempt:

+    . ~/venv/bin/activate
     python ../../bedamtempt_async_re.py binding.cntl

 ## Test with Temperature ASyncRE example

-To execute the Temperature SyncRE

-In the folder examples/temperature_RE
+Testing the Temperature ASyncRE example is the same as the BEDAM example.

-Changing the nodefile and linearwt_asyncre.cnt files to your setup
+Change the nodefile and linearwt_asyncre.cntl files in the same way as the BEDAM example.

-Then in the virtual python, run
+Enter the python virtual environment and execute linearwt:

+    .~/venv/bin/activate
-    python ../../tempt_async_re.py linearwt_asyncre.cntl
+    python ../../bedamtempt_async_re.py linearwt_asyncre.cntl

 For additional examples: